brandur/sorg/content/drafts/graphql.md

 There's no wildcard operator like a `SELECT *` in SQL.
-Compared to REST, this has an advantage of reducing payload size (especially helpful for mobile), but more importantly, it establishes a very explicit contract between the client and server which allows APIs to be evolved more gracefully.
+Compared to REST, this has an advantage of reducing payload size (especially helpful for mobile), but more importantly, it establishes an explicit contract between the client and server which allows APIs to be evolved more gracefully.
 We'll talk about this more below.

 GraphQL is automatically **introspectable**.
 By using the